 As the world heats unevenly, this causes changes in the atmospheric circulations that steer storms across the planet.
 Tropical Storm Debby is expected to bring downpours and flooding to historic southern US cities on Tuesday.
 At least five people were killed after it slammed into Florida as a category one hurricane before weakening to a tropical storm.

-Early on Tuesday morning its center was 50 miles southwest of Savannah, Georgia, and 130 miles southwest of Charleston, South Carolina.
+Early on Tuesday morning, its center was 50 miles southwest of Savannah, Georgia, and 130 miles southwest of Charleston, South Carolina.
 The National Hurricane Center (NHC) warned of a “life-threatening” flood threat as the slow-moving storm soaks part of the US southeast.
-Rainfall of 10 to 20 inches (25cm-50cm) could bring catastrophic flooding to parts of southeast Georgia, the eastern half of South Carolina, and southeast North Carolina, the NHC said.
+Rainfall of 10 to 20 inches (25 cm to 50 cm) could bring catastrophic flooding to parts of southeast Georgia, the eastern half of South Carolina, and southeast North Carolina, the NHC said.

-Authorities said the dead included a 13-year-old boy who was killed when a tree fell on to a mobile home in the town of Levy County, located near Gainesville.
-In Hillsborough County – around Tampa – an 18-wheel lorry veered into a canal during the storm.
+Authorities said the dead included a 13-year-old boy who was killed when a tree fell on a mobile home in the town of Levy County, located near Gainesville.
+In Hillsborough County—around Tampa—an 18-wheel truck veered into a canal during the storm.
 The driver was found dead.
 In Dixie County, just west of Gainesville, officials reported that a woman and a 12-year-old were killed when their car crashed on Sunday night.

 Debby was the fourth named storm of the year.
 It is thought that climate change may be making slow-moving hurricanes like this more likely.
 As the world heats unevenly, this causes changes in the atmospheric circulations that steer storms across the planet